 - Leeroy Jenkins: Charging into Port Fogtide alone is what got him captured and initially transformed, opening him to the whispers of the depths that allowed Lord Stormsong to speed up his transformation.

 - Mauve Shirt: A worker from Mariner's Strand who began accompanying the party after being freed from the corrupt Tidesages' hold and stood by their side to avenge the people of Stormsong Valley.
 At the end he's corrupted into a Faceless One by Lord Stormsong and has to be put down, to the chagrin of both Taelia and Brother Pike.

 - Mercy Kill: On the receiving end of one at the end of the Stormsong Valley questing, when Lord Stormsong transforms him into a Faceless One.

-- Say My Name: His Famous Last Words.Samuel Williams: STORMSONG!
+- Say My Name: His last words.Samuel Williams: STORMSONG!

 - Your Days Are Numbered: After his initial transformation into a K'thir was halted and reversed, he continued to hear the whispers of the depths, and Brother Pike made note that his condition worsened as the Storm's Wake approached the Shrine of the Storms.

 Ulfar is the last of the Drust druids and the leader of the Thornspeakers, an order of Kul Tiran druids based in Ulfar's Den in Drustvar, who train in the old ways of the Drust from before the time of Gorak Tul.
 He is the last Drust of this organization originally created by his people.
 Ulfar does not think highly of Gorak Tul, and believes Tul's twisted ways have disgraced their kind.

 - Druid: As the leader of the Thornspeakers